The 10 Most Incredible Natural Attractions In Montana That Everyone Should Visit

-Living in Montana means loving nature.
-The Treasure State is home to more natural attractions that we can count.
+Living in Montana means loving Montana nature.
+The Treasure State is home to more natural attractions than we can count.
 That being said, our state is vast and our schedules are busy, so trying to see all of them would take a lifetime (or two).

-If you only have the time to see 10 natural attractions in Montana, do yourself a favor and make it these:
+If you only have the time to see ten natural attractions in Montana, do yourself a favor and make it these:

 Glacier has dozens and dozens of natural attractions within its borders worth checking out, so it's much simpler to add the entire park to the list.
-This park is a true treasure.
-Here are a few things you might not know about Glacier.
+This park is a true treasure and easily one of the most beautiful National Parks in the United States.

 Located near Butte, The Humbug Spires are a grouping of over 50 granite spire formations that sit just a couple miles south and east of the hook in the continental divide.
 The wilderness area is breathtaking.

 Kootenai Falls sits tucked up in the northwest part of the state, and it's a spectacular sight.
-And if you're not afraid of heights, you'll find that the swinging bridge on the trail to the falls offers breathtaking views.
+And if you're not afraid of heights, you'll find that this beautifully unique hike with a swinging bridge in Montana offers breathtaking views you'll never forget.

 There's a reason Flathead Lake is one of the most popular summer destinations for Montanans.
 It's incredible.